optakt/flow-dps/docs/api.md

 #### Query Parameters

 * `height`: Optional.
 The height at which to look for the key's payload.
-If no value is found that the given height, the last height at which a value was set for this register is used.
-Defaults to the last sealed block height indexed by the service.
+Defaults to the height of the last sealed block indexed by the service.

 #### Response Codes